Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Magic Items/Mace of the Black Crown.md

 _Weapon (mace), artifact (requires attunement)_

 This mace has a haft of black iron and a ruby head with a fiendish countenance.
-Carrying the boon of Asmodeus, it is fit for the most powerful servants of the Nine Hells.
+Carrying the boon of [[Asmodeus]], it is fit for the most powerful servants of the Nine Hells.

 The [Mace of the Black Crown](https://www.dndbeyond.com/magic-items/mace-of-the-black-crown) is a sentient lawful evil weapon with an Intelligence of 20, a Wisdom of 12, and a Charisma of 18.
 It has hearing and [darkvision](https://www.dndbeyond.com/compendium/rules/basic-rules/monsters#Darkvision) out to a range of 120 feet.

 The weapon communicates telepathically with its wielder and can speak, read, and understand Common and Infernal.

 A greedy [erinyes](https://www.dndbeyond.com/monsters/erinyes) named Xartaza lives within the [Mace of the Black Crown](https://www.dndbeyond.com/magic-items/mace-of-the-black-crown).
-Xartaza wants to recruit more souls for Asmodeus, so the weapon pushes its wielder toward lawful evil actions by manipulating the wielder’s dreams.
+Xartaza wants to recruit more souls for [[Asmodeus]], so the weapon pushes its wielder toward lawful evil actions by manipulating the wielder’s dreams.
 A former Blood War general, Xartaza hates demons and relishes crafting sound battle plans in any conflict.

 The mace grants the following benefits in its dormant state: